NethServer/nethsecurity-docs/controller.rst

 - `Log retention`: The log retention period in days, default is 180 days.
 It applies to the logs stored in Loki.
 - `Metrics retention`: The metrics retention period in days, default 15 days.
 It applies to the metrics stored in Prometheus and Timescale.
 - `MaxMind license key`: The controller can geolocate the IP addresses of the connected VPN clients and attackers.
-A map with the location of the clients and attackers will be displayed inside Gradana.
+A map with the location of the clients and attackers will be displayed inside Grafana.
 The license key is required to enable the feature and download the MaxMind GeoIP2 database.
   To obtain a free license key, signup on the  `MaxMind website <https://www.maxmind.com/en/geolite2/signup>`_, then access the `Manage License Keys` page inside the account section.
   Generate a new license, copy the license key and paste it in the field.